CiscoTestAutomation/genie/docs/userguide/harness/user/datafile.rst

                             via: #Specify the connection to use.
 Eg. cli, ssh, yang etc

                             alias: #The alias name of the connection.
-Eg. Banana, my_conn
+Eg. my_connection

                             pool_size: # Connection pool size, in case of using pyATS connection
                                        # pool feature.